Sofonisba Anguissola: At the Spanish Court

 In 1558, already established as a painter, Anguissola went to Milan, where she painted Fernando Álvarez de Toledo, 3rd Duke of Alba.
 He in turn recommended her to the Spanish king, Philip II.
 The following year, Anguissola was invited to join the Spanish Court, which was a turning point in her career.

 Anguissola was approximately 26 when she left Italy to join the Spanish court.
-In the winter of 1559–1560, she arrived in Madrid to serve as a court painter and lady-in-waiting to the new queen, Elisabeth of Valois, Philip's third wife, who was herself an amateur portraitist.
+In the winter of 1559–1560, she arrived in Madrid to serve as a lady-in-waiting to the new queen, Elisabeth of Valois, Philip's third wife, who was herself an amateur portraitist.
 Anguissola soon gained Elisabeth's admiration and confidence and spent the following years painting many official portraits for the court, including Philip II's sister, Joanna, and his son, Don Carlos.

-These types of painting were far more demanding than the informal portraits upon which Anguissola had based her early reputation, as it took a tremendous amount of time and energy to render the many intricate designs of the fine fabrics and elaborate jewelry associated with royal subjects.
+These types of painting were more demanding than the informal portraits upon which Anguissola had based her early reputation, as it took a large amount of time and energy to render the designs of the fine fabrics and jewellery associated with royal subjects.
 Yet despite the challenge, Anguissola's paintings of Elisabeth of Valois – and later of Anne of Austria, Philip II's fourth wife – were vibrant and full of life.